USS Thresher (SS-200): Fourteenth

 Upon completion of voyage repairs (and with John R. Middleton Jr., Class of 1935, now at the helm), Thresher stood out of Midway on 23 August 1944, bound for the Yellow Sea and East China Sea on her fourteenth war patrol.
 Six days later, while cruising on the surface, Thresher was battered by heavy seas which caused the boat to roll some 53 degrees from the vertical and produced waves up to 50 ft high.

 Rounding the southern tip of Kyūshū, Thresher sighted several small craft before making contact with a minelayer and two subchasers on 10 September.
 Clearing the vicinity at high speed, Thresher headed for a new patrol area.

 Thresher was twice frustrated on 13 September, when a large oiler passed far out of reach and a freighter, attacked with four torpedoes, refused to sink.
-An escorting aircraft harried the boat and prevented any further attacks.
+An escorting aircraft harried the boat, preventing any further attacks.

 At 15:31 on 18 September, Thresher sighted the masts, funnel and bridge of a ship on the horizon.
 After determining the enemy's base course and zigzag plan, Thresher surfaced and locked on the freighter with radar at 19:23.
 Another pip, an escort vessel, soon appeared on radar.

 By 21:00, Thresher had maneuvered into position off the enemy's port bow and waited for the Japanese ships to make a zig which would place her at a desirable point for the attack.
 Thresher closed in for the kill and loosed four torpedoes as the group turned to the right.
 The Japanese, however, did not meet her prediction, and the first spread ran wide of its targets.
 Still undetected, Thresher quickly came about and fired four stern "fish" from 1200 yd.
 The second spread ran true, hitting 6,854-ton freighter Gyōkū Maru.
 The explosions broke the cargoman's back, and she quickly slipped from sight.
 Thresher retired at high speed when she detected the presence of three additional ships closing rapidly.